County’s 200th birthday celebration draws near

 “In addition, March 2022 is the 200th anniversary of the first settlers from Austin’s Colony arriving in what would become Fort Bend County and building a log cabin along the Brazos River that would give the county its name.
 The county historical commission began efforts in 2021 to publicize the anniversary and started consideration of events or activities to celebrate it.”

 The essay contest winners were pictured on the front page of The Herald on Sunday, May 1, and their essays displayed inside the newspaper.
-(See online at fbherald.com.)
+(See Texas History Essay contest winners remember Austin’s ‘Old 300’)

 The historical commission also worked to update the 1936 Fort Bend marker which has limited and somewhat incorrect information, Godbold said.